williamslab/ped-sim/README.md

 the X chromosome.

-**Note:** to output X chromosome data when using an input VCF, [the `--sexes` option is required as described below](#specifying-sexes-of-samples-in-the-input-vcf).
+**Note:** to output X chromosome data when using an input VCF, [the `--sexes` option is required, as described below](#specifying-sexes-of-samples-in-the-input-vcf).

 ------------------------------------------------------